andreax79/gitreceive.py/README.md

 #### Create a user by uploading a public key from your laptop

-We just pipe our local SSH key into the `gitreceive upload-key` command via SSH:
+We just pipe our local SSH key into the `gitreceive.py upload-key` command via SSH:

-    $ cat ~/.ssh/id_rsa.pub | ssh you@yourserver.com "sudo gitreceive upload-key <username>"
+    $ cat ~/.ssh/id_rsa.pub | ssh you@yourserver.com "sudo gitreceive.py upload-key [username]"

-The `username` argument is just an arbitrary name associated with the key, mostly for use in your system for auth, etc.
+The `username` optional argument is just an arbitrary name associated with the key, mostly for use in your system for auth, etc. If not provided, the username is extracted from the key.

-`gitreceive upload-key` will authorize this key for use on the `$GITUSER` account on the server, and use the SSH "forced commands" syntax in the remote `.ssh/authorized_keys` file,  causing the internal `gitreceive run` command to be called when this key is used with the remote git account.
+`gitreceive.py upload-key` will authorize this key for use on the `$GITUSER` account on the server, and use the SSH "forced commands" syntax in the remote `.ssh/authorized_keys` file,  causing the internal `gitreceive.py run` command to be called when this key is used with the remote git account.
 This allows us to intercept the `git` requests and set up a `pre-receive` hook to run on the repo, which triggers the custom receiver script.